Honda Element Insurance Rates

 Rates are averaged for all Honda Element models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for the Cheapest Honda Element Insurance
+How to Shop for the Best Cheap Honda Element Insurance

-The points below are a recap of the information presented in the illustrations above.
+The items below are a quick review of the coverage data touched on in the above illustrations.

 - Increasing policy deductibles could save as much as $250 each year

-- Higher risk drivers that have major violations or accidents may pay on average $1,150 more every year to insure a Honda Element
+- Higher risk drivers with a DUI or reckless driving violation could be forced to pay on average $1,150 more every year to insure their Element

 Shopping for Honda Element insurance rates is one of the best ways to reduce rates.
 It will also help you discover how much does a new Honda Element cost in comparison to an older model, such as a 2010 model.